Roz (Top Dog)

 Sadly Leto passed away on 3rd of August 2017 due to a complicated illness.

 During his six years with Roz he helped rehabilitate a lot of dogs on dog-dog sessions.
 He was truly one of a kind and was taken away too soon at 10 years of age.

 He will be dearly missed every day.

 Kanita (Feral Cole)

-She arrived in the UK on September the 13th 2012 and we collected her from London and brought her home.
-She recovered from her journey quickly, settled into group walks and is now my main teacher for learning about canine body language.
-As an ex feral street dog some of her signals are very different to any other dog I’ve known, and I find it a joy to watch her.
+She arrived in the UK on September the 13th 2012.
+We collected her from London and brought her home.
+She recovered from her journey quickly, settled into group walks and is now my main teacher on canine body language.
+As an ex feral street dog some of her signals are quite different to any other dog I’ve known and I find it a joy to watch her.

-Kanita also helps out on the last stages of social walks for reactive dogs and puppies.
+Kanita is sensitive to handling and has helped Roz develop her voluntary vet behaviours training.
+She also helps out on the last stages of social walks for reactive dogs and puppies.